 Pre-Wash Regimen – a video demonstration of how to pre-treat and finger detangle fine hair

-4A Hair Care Regimen – Step by step routines and products
+4A Fine and Thin Hair Care Regimen – Step by step routines and products

 Simplified Curly Hair Regimen – Daily, Weekly and Monthly hair care maintenance including product recommendations for curly hair